 This subclinical realm is also sometimes referred to as “hidden-hunger.”
 Taking an orthomolecular or Functional approach tells us that we can address this “hidden hunger” with normal nutrients to bring about metabolic and physiological homeostasis and prevent downstream issues before they occur.

 Far from quackery, Functional Medicine and Functional Nutrition just make good sense.
-And true to their names, they make your practice function well!
+And true to their names, they make your body function well!

-When you know how to take a Functional approach, nutrients matter and food is medicine.
+When you take a Functional approach to your own health, and connect with Functional practitioners who are on this journey with you, nutrients matter and food is medicine.